The Peninsula Chicago

 • Streeterville

-With a location just off the Magnificent Mile, the Four Seasons is a great place to stay if you’re into retail therapy.
-But after a long day of shopping – or working, or sightseeing, delete as appropriate – it’s also nice to relax in a slightly more traditional sense.
-That's where the hotel's unique spa treatments come into play, such as the Black Diamond Facial, which uses real fine diamond particles.
+Location is another huge draw at the Four Seasons.
+Just off the Magnificent Mile, the hotel is a great place to stay if you’re into retail therapy—there’s a Bloomingdale's quite literally downstairs.
+But after a long day of shopping—or working, or sightseeing, delete as appropriate—it’s also nice to relax in a slightly more traditional sense.
+That’s where the hotel’s unique spa treatments come into play, such as the Black Diamond Facial, which uses real fine diamond particles.
 How very de rigueur.
-Afterwards, relax alongside the 50-foot pool.

 Time Out tip: Night spa anyone?
 This evening treatment package is especially aimed at couples.